ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 Find the `snp_tpp_app` window that should also have appeared when you launched the application.
 We can use this to select different tool path planners and modifiers.
 Add ``ROISelectionMeshModifier`` and ``PlaneSlicerRasterPlanner``.
 You should see more options appear on the screen after.
 Feel free to play around with these and see how they affect your tool path plan.
 For the `Tool Path Modifier` we recommend adding ``SnakeOrganizationModifier``.

 After making changes on the `snp_tpp_app` return to Rviz and click `Generate Tool Path Plan`.
 You should now see waypoints appear in your selected region.
 When you are satisfied with the waypoints, click `Generate Motion Plan` (this may take a few minutes).
+Before beginning the exercise, you'll notice that the motion plans will all fail.

 There should also be a `joint_state_publisher_gui` on your screen.
 Feel free to play around with it as well to create different start states.
 Note that the motion plan will fail if your start state is in collision.